Nash Roberts: Career

 After departing WDSU in November 1973, he moved to then-new Newscene 8 at WVUE-TV in January 1974 for 4 years, then to Eyewitness News at WWL-TV on March 20, 1978.
 As he aged, he gradually cut back his schedule, giving most of the day-to-day weathercasting chores to younger meteorologists Al Duckworth, who had been at WWL since becoming its first chief meteorologist in July 1968, and Dave Barnes.

 In later years, Roberts was the favorite forecaster in the area, especially among older viewers, to the point where competitors good-naturedly referred to him as "the Weather God".
 After his retirement, he would be brought back as a special consultant when hurricanes threatened in the Gulf.
 By the late 1980s he seemed to many like a figure from an earlier era, as he eschewed computer graphics and other modern special effects in favor of a simple black marker and paper map.
 Nash retired from the Eyewitness News anchor desk in February 1984, but would come back during storms to help calm and educate the locals during hurricane season, sometimes to the visible resentment of the station's younger weathermen, especially when Nash's experience, intuition, and pen and paper yielded more accurate predictions than their computer models.
 He accurately predicted the path of Hurricane Georges in 1998, while all the full-time on-air meteorologists of the area, namely Bob Breck of WVUE and Dan Milham of WDSU, predicted an incorrect track.

 Roberts finally retired from even his special hurricane appearances in July 2001 (in part to help take care of his wife of over 60 years, Lydia), and that same year donated his papers to Loyola University, New Orleans.

 He was fully retired, and had not been seen on TV in several years by 2006.
 Roberts and his wife evacuated in advance of Hurricane Katrina in 2005, the first time he had left town for a hurricane.
-Roberts figures prominently in a 2006 book about Hurricane Camille, "Roar Of The Heavens," by Stefan Bechtel.
+Roberts figures prominently in a 2006 book about Hurricane Camille, Roar of the Heavens, by Stefan Bechtel.

+Personal life

 Lydia and Nash Roberts had two sons, four grandchildren and six great grandchildren.
+Lydia Roberts died in June 2007.

+Death

-Lydia Roberts died in June 2007; Nash himself died December 18, 2010 after a lengthy illness at age 92.
+Nash died on December 18, 2010, after a lengthy illness at 92.